ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/ProjectShapes/_index.en.md

 {{% /tab %}}
 {{< /tabs >}}

-<h2> Projecting a circle, sphere, or hypersphere </h2>
+## Projecting a circle, sphere, or hypersphere

-To simulate an hypersphere, we usually make models with a lot of triangles and vertices.</br>
+To simulate an hypersphere, we usually make models with a lot of triangles and vertices.\
-This is one of the best ways we know to render hyperspheres with other objects.</br>
+This is one of the best ways we know to render hyperspheres with other objects.\
-However, for collisions, we do not need this representation, since it only makes the performance worse.</br>
+However, for collisions, we do not need this representation, since it only makes the performance worse.\
 Instead, we can just use the mathematical properties of the hypersphere and have O(1) performance.

 {{< tabs >}}